-Conferences & Fora 15th Panhellenic Conference of Legal Services Nomiki Bibliothiki & Association of Corporate Counsel Europe Dimitris Zepos, managing partner, participated in a panel discussion on Transformational Leadership.
-Fit4Future Finance Conference Hellenic Bank Association & American - Hellenic Chamber of Commerce Christina Papanikolopoulou, head of Finance & Capital Markets, participated in a panel discussion on Impact Investing.
-7th International Competition Law Conference Stamatis Drakakakis, head of Antitrust & Competition, participated in the panel discussion on Key antitrust developments from the practitioners' perspective.
-1st Invest in Greece Conference Stefanos Charaktiniotis. head of M&A, moderated a panel discussion on Startups.
-19th Tax Forum American - Hellenic Chamber of Commerce Georgia Voutsa, Tax & Accounting partner, moderated a panel discussion on the Digitalisation of Tax Compliance, while Diana Tsourapa, partner, participated in a panel discussion on the Legal developments in Taxation.
-1st Women in Law Conference Maria Zoupa, member of the executive committee, participated in a panel discussion.
-21st Corporate Responsibility Conference American - Hellenic Chamber of Commerce Elina Konstantinou, Marketing & Communications Director and member of the AmCham CR Committee, moderated a panel discussion on Ecosystems and legal rights.
-4th Athens International Arbitration Forum Dimitris Babiniotis, head of Dispute Resolution, participated in a panel discussion on State Participation in International Arbitration.
-24th Prodexpo Conference Sonia Melegou, head of Real Estate, participated in a panel discussion on the Critical issues for buying or selling a home.
-3rd Energy Conference Anastasia Makri, head of Energy, participated in a panel discussion on Power Purchase Agreements.
-GC Summit Greece The Legal 500 Theodore Konstantakopoulos, head of TMT & Data, moderated a panel discussion on the regulatory risks linked with the use of new technologies.
-2nd Real Estate Law Conference Dimitris Babiniotis, head of Dispute Resolution, and Sofia Chatzigiannidou, head of Public Procurement & Concessions, participated in panel discussions.
-1st Conference on Contemporary Employment Relations Manolis Zacharakis, partner, Employment & Labour, talked about the current legal options and regulations of immigration law.
-9th Conference on Technology and Communications law Theodore Konstantakopoulos. head of TMT & Data, participated in a panel discussion on the value and regulation of nonpersonal data in the digital future.
-3rd Public Procurement Conference Sofia Chatzigiannidou, head of Public Procurement & Concessions, participated in a panel discussion on Current issues of awarding Public Contracts.
-5th International Arbitration Conference Dimitris Babiniotis, head of Dispute Resolution, participated in a panel discussion on the Modernisation of the Greek regulatory framework for arbitration.
-6th Compliance Conference Nomiki Bibliothiki & Association of Compliance Officers Elena Papachristou, Finance & Capital Markets partner, participated in a panel discussion on Financial regulations and Antimoney laundering.
-5th Tax Law Conference Ioanna Tapeinou.
-Tax & Accounting senior associate, participated in a panel discussion.
-360° Investors' Summit: Europe and The Middle East Christina Papanikolopoulou, head of Finance & Capital Markets, moderated a panel discussion on the Role of distressed & alternatives in a diversified portfolio.
-Current Tax Issues Roundtable Discussion Association of SA Companies and Tax Issues.
+Conferences & Fora

+15th Panhellenic Conference of Legal Services

+Nomiki Bibliothiki & Association of Corporate Counsel Europe

+Dimitris Zepos, managing partner, participated in a panel discussion on Transformational Leadership.

+Fit4Future Finance Conference

+Hellenic Bank Association & American - Hellenic Chamber of Commerce

+Christina

+Papanikolopoulou, head

+of Finance & Capital

+Markets, participated in

+a panel discussion on

+Impact Investing.

+7th International Competition Law Conference

+Stamatis Drakakakis, head of Antitrust & Competition, participated in the panel discussion on Key antitrust developments from the practitioners' perspective.

+1st Invest in Greece Conference

+Stefanos Charaktiniotis, head of M&A, moderated a panel discussion on Startups.

+19th Tax Forum

+American - Hellenic Chamber of Commerce

+Georgia Voutsa, Tax & Accounting partner, moderated a panel discussion on the Digitalisation of Tax Compliance, while Diana Tsourapa, partner, participated in a panel discussion on the Legal developments in Taxation.

+1st Women in Law Conference

+Maria Zoupa, member of the executive committee, participated in a panel discussion.

+21st Corporate Responsibility Conference

+cipated American - Hellenic

+Chamber of Commerce

+Elina Konstantinou,

+Marketing &

+Communications

+Director and member

+of the AmCham CR

+Committee, moderated

+a panel discussion on

+Ecosystems and legal

+rights.

+4th Athens International Arbitration Forum

+Dimitris Babiniotis, head of Dispute Resolution, participated in a panel discussion on State Participation in International Arbitration.

+24th Prodexpo Conference

+Sonia Melegou, head of Real Estate, participated in a panel discussion on the Critical issues for buying or selling a home.

+3rd Energy Conference

+Anastasia Makri, head of Energy, participated in a panel discussion on Power Purchase Agreements.

+GC Summit Greece

+The Legal 500

+Theodore

+Konstantakopoulos,

+head of TMT & Data,

+moderated a panel

+discussion on the

+regulatory risks linked

+with the use of new

+technologies.

+2nd Real Estate Law Conference

+Dimitris Babiniotis, head of Dispute Resolution, and Sofia Chatzigiannidou, head of Public Procurement & Concessions, participated in panel discussions.

+1st Conference on Contemporary Employment Relations

+Manolis Zacharakis, partner, Employment & Labour, talked about the current legal options and regulations of immigration law.

+9th Conference on Technology and Communications law

+Theodore

+Konstantakopoulos,

+head of TMT & Data,

+participated in a panel

+discussion on the value

+and regulation of nonpersonal data in the

+digital future.

+3rd Public Procurement Conference

+Sofia Chatzigiannidou, head of Public Procurement & Concessions, participated in a panel discussion on Current issues of awarding Public Contracts.

+5th International Arbitration Conference

+Dimitris Babiniotis, head of Dispute Resolution, participated in a panel discussion on the Modernisation of the Greek regulatory framework for arbitration.

+6th Compliance Conference

+Nomiki Bibliothiki & Association of Compliance Officers

+Elena Papachristou, Finance & Capital Markets partner, participated in a panel discussion on Financial regulations and Antimoney laundering.

+5th Tax Law Conference

+loanna Tapeinou, Tax & Accounting senior associate, participated in a panel discussion.

+360° Investors' Summit: Europe and The Middle East

+Christina

+Papanikolopoulou, head

+of Finance & Capital

+Markets, moderated

+a panel discussion on

+the Role of distressed

+& alternatives in a

+diversified portfolio.

+Current Tax Issues Roundtable Discussion

+Association of SA

+Companies and

 Entrepreneurship

-NPL Davs Hellas

 Georgia Voutsa, Tax

 & Accounting partner,

 participated in a panel

 discussion on Current

-Mary Nigritinou, senior

-associate, participated

-in a panel discussion.
+NPL Days Hellas

+Tax Issues.